North American AJ Savage

-The North American AJ Savage (later A-2 Savage) a U.S Navy carrier-based medium bomber built by North American Aviation.
+The North American AJ Savage (later A-2 Savage) was a U.S Navy carrier-based medium bomber built by North American Aviation.
 It was designed shortly after World War II to carry atomic bombs.
 To do this, it needed a 12,000-pound (5,400 kg) bomb load, making it the heaviest aircraft yet built to operate from a carrier.

 The Savage was powered by two piston engines and a turbojet mounted in the rear fuselage.
 The AJ-1 entered service in 1950.
 Several were deployed to South Korea in 1953 as a deterrent against North Korea.

 A total of 140 aircraft were built, along with three prototypes.
 Thirty were configured for reconnaissance.
 In the mid-1950s, inflight-refueling equipment was added.

 The Savage began to be replaced in 1957 by the Douglas A3D Skywarrior.
-After its military career, it was used for experiments such microgravity flights and jet engine testing.
+After its military career, it was used for experiments such as microgravity flights and jet engine testing.